slowernews/wisdom-tldr/README.md

 ===
 ###On desperate targets

-Desperate people will risk anything in a fight.
+Desperate targets will risk anything in a fight.
 This gives them a huge advantage, they have nothing to lose.

 > *'Beware the fury of a patient man.' -- John Dryden*